mariadb-corporation/mariadb-connector-nodejs/README.md

 ## Quick Start

 The MariaDB Connector is available through the Node.js repositories.
-You can install it using npm.
+You can install it using npm :

 ```
 $ npm install mariadb